SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 # Task description
 The task, I was supposed to solve, was the following: three functions are given, and area of curvilinear triangle between the curves, described by these functions, should be calculated.
 Also two numbers are given.
-It's guaranteed that every pair of curves contain exactly one common point in this segment.
+It's guaranteed that every pair of curves contains exactly one common point in this segment.
 Also, it's guaranteed that these functions are twice differentiable.
 Functions, that describe triangle, are written in file, using the following format:

 The first line of the file contains bounds of the segment, in which vertices of triangle are situated.

 Next three lines contain formulas for functions, which are sides of triangle, in [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
 Every line consists of **terms**, separated by spaces.
 The term is:
 * A **variable**, which is denoted by symbol 'x'.
 * A **number**, which is described in format, supported by [scanf](http://www.cplusplus.com/reference/cstdio/scanf/) function from C standard library.
 Additionally, constants, described by symbols 'e' and 'pi', should be supported.
-* **Unary operation**, which can be one of these: sine, denoted by 'sin', cosine, denoted by 'cos', tangent, denoted by 'tan' and cotangent, denoted by 'ctg'.
-Later I will also add logarithm operation, denoted by 'ln'.
+* **Unary operation**, which can be one of these: sine, denoted by 'sin', cosine('cos'), tangent('tan') and cotangent('ctg').
-* **Binary operation**, which can be on of the following: addition, denoted by '+', subtraction, denoted by '-', multiplication, denoted by '\*', and division, denoted by '/'.
-Later I will also add power operation, denoted by '^', but this operation should be discussed separately, due to reasons I'll explain later.
+* **Binary operation**, which can be one of the following: addition, denoted by '+', subtraction('-'), multiplication('\*'), and division('/').

 There must be two programs, *written in C*: a solver, which calculates an area of triangle, using prepared code for calculating the functions, and a compiler, which generates from input file an assembly code, which calculates the function value in given point x, *using an x87 instruction set*.
 Building of the program should be performed, *using make*.
 Input file should be specified as environment variable during the compilation:
 ```
 SPEC_FILE=input.txt make
 ```

-The answer must be calculated with an accuracy of 0.1%.
+The result must be calculated with an accuracy of 0.1%.

 # Design
 ## Project structure